-At least 3.5 percent of study patients with severe COVID-19, the disease caused by the novel coronavirus, have mutations in genes involved in antiviral defense.
-And at least 10 percent of patients with severe disease create “auto-antibodies” that attack the immune system, instead of fighting the virus.
+At least 3.5 percent of study patients with severe COVID-19, the disease caused by the novel coronavirus, have mutations in genes involved in antiviral defenseexternal link, opens in a new tab.
+And at least 10 percent of patients with severe disease create “auto-antibodies” that attack the immune systemexternal link, opens in a new tab, instead of fighting the virus.
 The results, reported in two papers in the journal Science on September 24, 2020, identify some root causes of life-threatening COVID-19, says study leader Jean-Laurent Casanova, a Howard Hughes Medical Institute Investigator at The Rockefeller University.

 Seeing these harmful antibodies in so many patients – 101 out of 987 – was “a stunning observation,” he says.
 “These two papers provide the first explanation for why COVID-19 can be so severe in some people, while most others infected by the same virus are okay.”

 The work has immediate implications for diagnostics and treatment, Casanova says.
 If someone tests positive for the virus, they should “absolutely” be tested for the auto-antibodies, too, he adds, “with medical follow-up if those tests are positive.”
 It’s possible that removing such antibodies from the blood could ease symptoms of the disease.

 Casanova’s team, in collaboration with clinicians around the world, first began enrolling COVID-19 patients in their study in February.
 At the time, they were seeking young people with severe forms of the disease to investigate whether these patients might have underlying weaknesses in their immune systems that made them especially vulnerable to the virus.